YoonJoon/AShortCourse4Python-Django/Django/Mds/adminSite.md

 This part of the site displays all our models, grouped by installed application.

-We can click on a model name to go to a screen that lists all its associated records, and We can further click on those records to edit them.
+You can click on a model name to go to a screen that lists all its associated records, and You can further click on those records to edit them.

 ---